 - Must be involved in interstate commerce, OR

 Initially many small employers would think they do not qualify as the second requirement seems to eliminate them.
 What Congress did to make the Act more inclusive was to use the terms ‘Affect’ or ‘Engaged’ in interstate commerce.
-So the minute your business operation buys some form of supplies such as a cleaning agent or office supplies, your business AFFECTS interstate commerce.
-So the reality is that the second requirement is really moot and you should not rely on this as your exemption.
+The minute your business operation buys some form of supplies such as a cleaning agent or office supplies, your business AFFECTS interstate commerce.
+The reality is that the second requirement is really moot and you should not rely on this as your exemption.